Ceecee-ferdy/calculator-app/README.md

 # Calculator App

 A modern, responsive calculator built with HTML, CSS & JavaScript, designed to feel like a real-world calculator.
-Supports basic arithmetic, decimals, percentages, and large-number formatting with commas.
+Supports basic arithmetic, decimals, percentages and large-number formatting with commas.

 ---